-When Sousa's Band plays here on Friday, September 26, music lovers will have opportunity for the first time of have opportunity for the first time of hearing Florence Hardeman, whom hearing Florence Hardeman, whom sousa considers one of the most talented violinists of the day.
-Miss Hardeman toured the United States and Canada as assisting soloist with Madame Sarah Bernhardt, and she has also appeared with a number of leading symphony orchestras.
+When Sousa's Band plays here on Friday, September 26, music lovers will have opportunity for the first time of hearing Florence Hardeman, whom Sousa considers one of the most tal-ented violinists of the day.
+Miss Harde-man toured the United States and Can-ada as assisting soloist with Madame Sarah Bernhardt, and she has also ap-peared with a number of leading sym-phony orchestras.